ozipi/ipv4-to-bin/README.md

 Add unit tests for any new or changed functionality.
 Lint and test your code.

+@todo:
+- add error support for > 255

 ## Release History

 * 0.1.0 Initial release